Where Your AP Process Is Leaking Money and How to Find It in a Week

 Most accounts payable workflows have at least three places where dollars quietly disappear.
 The worst part?
 Many business owners have no idea it's happening until a CFO or accountant sits down and looks.

-I've seen this pattern repeat across dozens of small and mid-size companies: a process that's been in place for years, nobody's questioned it, and thousands of dollars are walking out the door every month in duplicate payments, missed discounts, and processing inefficiency.
+I've seen this pattern repeat across dozens of small and mid-size companies: a process that's been in place for years, nobody has questioned it, and thousands of dollars are walking out the door every month in duplicate payments, missed discounts, and processing inefficiency.

 The Daily Check-Run Trap